Sweet and Spicy Roasted Cauliflower Curry (Vegan)

 - ½ tsp curry powder

-Toss the cauliflower florets with salt, black pepper, lemon juice and half of olive oil.
+- Toss the cauliflower florets with salt, black pepper, lemon juice and half of olive oil.
 Place the florets on a baking tray and of it goes into the oven.1 medium cauliflower, 1 lemon, Salt and pepper to taste, 2 tbsp olive oil

-In the meanwhile, heat oil in a saucepan and add onion.
+- In the meanwhile, heat oil in a saucepan and add the onion.
 Saute for 2 to 3 minutes until translucent.

-Add finely chopped garlic, cumin, coriander seeds and red pepper flakes to the onion along with the curry powder and again saute for 30 seconds until aromatic.2 clove garlic, ½ tsp cumin, ground, ½ tsp coriander seeds, ½ tsp red pepper flakes, ½ tsp curry powder
+- Add finely chopped garlic, cumin, coriander seeds and red pepper flakes to the onion along with the curry powder and again saute for 30 seconds until aromatic.2 clove garlic, ½ tsp cumin, ground, ½ tsp coriander seeds, ½ tsp red pepper flakes, ½ tsp curry powder

-Finally add tomato purée (or tinned or fresh tomatoes), season with salt, cover the lid and simmer for about 5 to 6 minutes.
+- Finally add tomato purée (or tinned or fresh tomatoes), season with salt, cover the lid and simmer for about 5 to 6 minutes.1 cup tomato passata

-Cook on low heat for about 10 minutes then finally add some grated ginger and fresh coriander.
-Serve with (soy) yogurt and enjoy hot.½ inch ginger, fresh, 5 sprigs cilantro/coriander, fresh, ½ cup soy yogurt
+- Cook on low heat for about 10 minutes then finally add some, peeled and grated ginger and fresh cilantro.
+Serve with the rice, (soy) yogurt and enjoy hot.½ inch ginger, fresh, 5 sprigs cilantro/coriander, fresh, ½ cup soy yogurt

 I really hope you love this recipe for roasted cauliflower curry.